LameckKambi/Hotel-Booking--CLI-ORM-app-/README.md

 - **Technical Mentor:** As a team we would like to acknowledge and appreciate our  technical mentor [`Mr Ian okumu`](https://github.com/otsembo) for his invaluable guidance throughout the project

 - **Moringa School:** I appreciate [`Moringa school`](https://www.googleadservices.com/pagead/aclk?sa=L&ai=DChcSEwiK9-Tw_aKEAxU2QUECHcwOCDoYABAAGgJ3cw&ase=2&gclid=EAIaIQobChMIivfk8P2ihAMVNkFBAh3MDgg6EAAYASAAEgJSB_D_BwE&ohost=www.google.com&cid=CAASJORoHa2LLpPz846DBxVhhEyz_mIvcNnHZ_R4tWoL3IuSCcmYsA&sig=AOD64_04tJFd3Gstl7m-sNfbwiempwyFwg&q&nis=4&adurl&ved=2ahUKEwifmODw_aKEAxUhRKQEHaoDBq0Q0Qx6BAgFEAE) and its staff for guiding me and  providing me with the necessary resources to undertake this project.
+- **SQLAlchemy** - The Python SQL toolkit and Object-Relational Mapper used in this project.